mosn/layotto/docs/en/start/configuration/start.md

 ./etcd
 ```

-If the following information is printed out, it means the startup is complete and Layotto is running now：
+If the following information is printed out, it means the client app has done all the CRUD operations successfully：

 ```bash
 runtime client initializing for: 127.0.0.1:34904